Arsenal and Chelsea serve up bleak midwinter draw

 It could have been even better for Chelsea had Frank Lampard's first-half volley hit the back of the net rather than the underside of the crossbar.

-Chelsea manager Jose Mourinho, who has never lost to Arsene Wenger in 10 meetings after Monday's draw, appeared quite content to maintain his hold over the Frenchman.
+Chelsea manager Jose Mourinho, who has never lost to Arsene Wenger in 10 meetings after Monday's draw, said the sides had effectively cancelled each other out in a soggy game of chess.

-"We controlled the game very well.
-There was one big chance for us and lots of half chances and for them one big chance and no half chances," Mourinho told reporters.

 "It was a tactical match.
 A match that Arsenal wants to win but doesn't want to lose and Chelsea wants to win but doesn't want to lose," Mourinho told Sky Sports.